sgagliano/sgagliano.github.io/teaching.md

 For more details, please refer to my <a href="{{site.baseurl}}/public/GaglianoTaliun_CV.pdf"> CV.</a>

-### Writing
+### Writing/l'Écriture

 In addition to <a href="{{site.url}}/research"> research</a> and teaching, I like to make time for my other passion: passing on information through writing.
-I enjoy writing about scientific and non-scientific topics.
+I enjoy writing about scientific and non-scientific topics. / En plus de la <a href="{{site.url}}/research">recherche</a> et de l'enseignement, j'aime consacrer du temps à mon autre passion : transmettre l'information par l'écriture.
+J'aime écrire sur des sujets scientifiques et non scientifiques.

 Gagliano Taliun, S.A. <a href="https://rdcu.be/bTC7V">Teaching at the university level is not a hassle.</a> _Nature_ 574, 285 (2019).
 PMID: 31591538